 It’s important to read all the fine print with a new HRIS, especially when it comes to the cost.
 A HRIS that looks less expensive may not be in the long run.
 Prices fluctuate and many vendors offer scalable solutions.
 It’s too easy to fall into the trap of selecting a HRIS based on the advertised price only to find that once all of the desired features and number of employees are taken into account, it’s a lot more expensive.

 Reading all of the fine print ahead of time and understanding any scalable fees will help avoid costly mistakes.

 HR Payroll Systems helps match companies and organizations with the HRIS vendor that will best meet their needs.
-The vendor match page offers a free matching tool that can help you find the right HRIS software.
+The Software Match page offers a free matching tool that can help you find the right HRIS software.